 “They conducted a fire break to stop the fire from spreading by using the extinguishers, two water pumps with 5.0 hose power to take water from nearby river and another portable water pump to cool the ceiling,” Maureen said.

 The journey from Marudi fire station to Long Ikang took about five hours to reach by road.

 “My team and I are very proud of the longhouse residents who have successfully fought the fire that was quite big, which could have caused 1,000 people homeless.

 “With the fire extinguishers and knowledge given to them in previous the Bomba komuniti programme, they made sure they put out the fire properly and fast enough to prevent it from spreading.”

-dayakdaily is a news portal that aims to be the community platform for those who have interesting stories to share.
-Stories that are closer to your heart and your little towns that hardly gets to be highlighted in the mainstream media and we are here to share your thoughts to the masses.
+DayakDaily is a news portal that aims to be the community platform for Sarawakians who have interesting stories to tell.
+Share with us stories close to your hearts and your little towns that hardly get to be highlighted in the mainstream media.